How To Build Generational Wealth

 You can plan to build generational wealth, but you need to incorporate insurance to protect your assets from loss of income, injuries, significant disasters, lawsuits, creditors, or other claims.
 Without proper insurance planning, you may be exposing your assets to loss in value.

-Top on the list for families is life insurance in the event of an untimely death.
-We recommend getting eight essential types of insurance, including auto, homeowners, renters, life, disability, long-term care, health, and an umbrella insurance policy.
+At the top of families’ lists is life insurance in the event of an untimely death.
+We recommend obtaining eight essential types of insurance: auto, homeowners, renters, life, disability, long-term care, health, and an umbrella policy.

 Invest In Your Children’s Education

 A college education remains an essential component of your child’s financial success.
-Student loan debt reached a new record high at $1.57 trillion in 2020.
+Student loan debt reached a new record high of $1.83 trillion in early 2026.

 You can send your children to college with less or no debt by regularly contributing to tax-advantaged 529 college savings funds as early as possible.
 The time to think about how to pay for college is not when they get into the college of their choice, but much earlier.

-Separately you can open custodial accounts, which are financial gifts established under the Uniform Gifts To Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA).
-As a custodian, you manage and invest the assets in the account which become your child’s, typically at age 18 or 21 when they become an adult, depending on the state.
+Separately, you can open custodial accounts under the Uniform Gifts to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA).
+As a custodian, you manage and invest the assets in the account, which becomes your child’s, typically at age 18 or 21 when they become an adult, depending on the state.
 Having this kind of account is an excellent opportunity to teach your children about saving and investing.

 Teach Your Children About Being Fiscally Responsible

 We are our children’s role models.
-When they are at an early age, we have their devoted attention, and they are curious.
+When they are young, we have their devoted attention, and they are curious.
 Parents can be most influential in guiding them in handling money by showing how we save and spend money, using props like pennies or their toys.
 Make special trips with them to the grocery store, gas station, or the bank.
 Let them see you pay bills that you owe to other people.
-Share your values with them and any of your mistakes that can be an excellent lesson for them.
+Share your values with them, and any of your mistakes can be an excellent lesson.

-As they become teenagers, they will want a bank account, use our credit cards, and ultimately their access to credit.
-Teach about how your money can grow by compounding interest on interest, building your money.
-Then show them how your credit card balances that you owe can also build up, compounding your costs.
-They will make mistakes but help them correct them.
+As they become teenagers, they will want a bank account, use our credit cards, and ultimately have access to credit.
+Teach how your money can grow through compounding interest, building your money.
+Then show them how your credit card balances can also grow, compounding your costs.
+They will make mistakes, but help them correct them.
 POST fiscally responsible

 We want them to be fiscally responsible with money.
-Teens don’t understand how expensive things can be when they are order food from DoorDash, and there are fees for the convenience.
+Teens don’t understand how expensive ordering food from DoorDash can be, and there are fees for the convenience.

-You want them to build strong habits so that they can be financially independent people.
-Financial literacy is a great skill to have.
+You want them to build strong habits so they can become financially independent.
+Financial literacy is a valuable skill.

 How To Pass Your Wealth Down To The Next Generation